iterative/link-check/README.md

 extension.
 Both the CLI and GHA runners can do this, which is particularly useful for sharing patterns between the two.

-### source: "git-diff" | "filesystem" = "git-diff"
+### diff: boolean

-This string determines how the action will source content
+When true, uses the output of a git diff between the current working area and origin/master as input, as opposed to the default behavior of reading the filesystem.

-"git-diff" uses the diff between the current working area and origin/master.
 It effectively means that this mode checks links that would be new to master if the current state of the program were merged, and that this will provide no links when checking out an up-to-date master.

 ### rootURL: string